tariktesfa/Offensive-Speech-Detection-using-Machine-Learning-Algorithms/README.md

 Step 2: Go to your folder directory and run the code.

-Please use the following link to download the pre-trained word embeddings
+Please use the following link to download the pre-trained word embeddings:

 - Word2vec: [link](http://134.100.15.200/amharic/models/word2vec/amharic-word2vec-300D.gz)